State road D.750 (Turkey)

-D.750 is a north to south state road in Turkey.
-It starts at Zonguldak at the Black sea coast and ends at the junction of D.400 near Tarsus in the Mediterranean Region.
-It crosses many state roads (like D.100, D.715, D.300, D.330 and D.805).
+D.750 is a north-to-south state road in Turkey.
+It starts at Zonguldak at the Black Sea coast and ends at the junction of D.400 near Tarsus in the Mediterranean Region.
+Across its length of 722 km, it crosses many state roads, including the D.100, D.715, D.300, D.330 and D.805.

 Itinerary

 Connections to motorways

 There are a number of connections to motorways of Turkey.
 Connections to O-4 are in Bolu and Ankara provinces.
 Connections to O-21 are in Konya, Adana and Mersin provinces and connection to O-51 is in Mersin province.